Nancy Baker Cahill: State Property and Cento

+NFT and blockchain projects

 In 2021, Baker Cahill began working with non-fungible tokens (NFTs) and blockchain technology, as in the work Slipstream 001 (2021), for which she used torn graphite paper to create a sculpture that was transmuted into a 3D object and filmed so that it moved in a slow semi-circle before viewers.
 Charlotte Kent of The Brooklyn Rail described the multi-layered piece as a "simple yet disconcerting breakdown and reconfiguration of a 'real' sculpture."

 Baker Cahill collaboratively developed Contract Killers—an NFT project critiquing smart contracts, accountability and the yet-unrealized promise of equity in the blockchain space—with art lawyer Sarah Conley Odenkirk, Contemporary Art Museum of Houston, and Snark.art.
 It consisted of four separate AR renderings of a handshake dissipating into a swirl of pixels in front of selected charged environments (e.g., Los Angeles City Hall, the Hall of Justice) in order to represent a state of failed social trust and obligation.
-In order to address the typical energy impacts of NFTs, Baker Cahill used the more environmentally friendly proof-of-stake (PoS) blockchain (rather than proof-of-work) for the project.
 New media art curator and historian Christiane Paul wrote, "By minting them as NFTs, [Baker Cahill] positions the smart contract among other kinds of contracts—social, judicial, financial—and highlights the instability of all of them."

 Curatorial and collaborative projects

-Many of Baker Cahill's collaborative projects have examined social issues, often through the use of 4th Wall to virtually locate works at contested sites, enabling critical commentary while skirting issues of permission.
-In 2018, she initiated "Coordinates," an ongoing series of curated, global AR public exhibitions that were strategically situated to address topical issues such as the Breonna Taylor tragedy.
-"Defining Line" was an extension of that project—a show she co-curated with artist Debra Scacco of eight immersive AR and VR artworks that activated untold sites of historical significance along the Los Angeles River; its works examined urban redevelopment, the environment, Native histories and patterns of gentrification.
+Baker Cahill's collaborative projects have examined social issues, often using 4th Wall to virtually locate works at contested sites, enabling critical commentary while skirting issues of permission.
+In 2018, she initiated "Coordinates," a series of global AR public exhibitions strategically situated to address topical issues such as the Breonna Taylor tragedy.
+"Defining Line" was an extension of that project that activated untold sites of historical significance along the Los Angeles River involving urban redevelopment, the environment, Native histories and patterns of gentrification.
 In 2019, Baker Cahill co-curated "Battlegrounds" with Jesse Damiani, an exhibition of 31 AR works that sought to reclaim various locations in and around New Orleans, including a sugarcane plantation, gentrified neighborhoods, prisons, polluted waterways and confederate statues.

-In 2020, "In Plain Sight," a project organized by artists Cassils and Rafa Esparza involving real and AR skywriting located over U.S. detention centers from 80 different artists, used the 4th Wall application.